cartographer-project/cartographer_ros/docs/source/tuning.rst

    TRAJECTORY_BUILDER_2D.ceres_scan_matcher.translation_weight = 1e3

-TODO: video
+..
+TODO(hrapp): video

-This allows the optimizer to pretty liberally overwrite the scan matcher results, and the pose floats freely.
+This allows the optimizer to pretty liberally overwrite the scan matcher results.
+This results in poses close to the prior, but inconsistent with the depth sensor and clearly broken.
 Experimenting with this value yields a better result at ``2e2``.

+..
 TODO(hrapp): VIDEO with translation_weight = 2e2

 Here, the scan matcher used rotation to still slightly mess up the result though.
 Setting the ``rotation_weight`` to ``4e2`` leaves us with a reasonable result.